-As you can see, solar panels can be installed on just about any type of roofing material.
-Like asphalt and metal standing seams, some are less complicated to mount than others, but they all have what it takes to support this game-changing energy source.
+Solar panels can be installed on just about any roofing material.
+Some are less complicated to mount than others, but they all have what it takes to support this game-changing energy source.

-Whether it’s your home or your business, if you’re considering installing solar power, contact Solar Liberty.
+Whether it’s for your home or your business, contact Solar Liberty if you’re considering installing solar power.
 We offer free solar evaluations and will help you determine what the installation process will look like for your type of roof.

 Get started today to learn how Solar Liberty can increase your energy production and save you money!